ICAREdata/icaredata-platform/README.md

 OAUTH_SERVER_HOST | The host URL for the OAuth server used for authorization.
 OAUTH_SERVER_PATH | The path following the host URL for the OAuth server used for authorization.
 OAUTH_SERVER_PORT | The port to connect to the OAuth server at its endpoint.
 REGION | The AWS region in which the infrastructure is located.
+Used in `utils/getSecret.js`.

 ### Keycloak Proxy Lambda